The dramatic moment when an Amazon worker asked Jeff Bezos to protect planet Earth

 Related: The story behind that Amazon shareholder proposal demanding action on climate change

 The executives may disagree with the employees, but Amazon did not push back on the proposal as it did on two other resolutions calling for sale restrictions and audits for the company’s face recognition software, which have raised civil rights concerns.
-Amazon told the SEC the concerns were unfounded and “insignificant” to its operations, but the concerns were significant enough to merit a hearing about them in the House of Representatives, also on Wednesday.
+Amazon told the SEC the concerns about facial recognition technology were unfounded and “insignificant” to its operations, but the worries were significant enough to merit a hearing about them in the House of Representatives, also on Wednesday.

-On the climate issue, Amazon actually seemed to respond to employees’ frustrations by announcing an initiative in February to eliminate carbon emissions from half of its shipments by 2030, largely by using renewable energy rather than carbon offsets.
-But then, as it did so, company executives quietly asked the employees again to withdraw their resolution.
+On the climate issue, Amazon actually seemed to respond to employees’ frustrations when it announced an initiative in February to eliminate carbon emissions from half of its shipments by 2030, largely by using renewable energy rather than carbon offsets, the company says.
+But then, as it did so, Amazon executives quietly asked the employees again to withdraw their resolution.
 That–and reporting by Gizmodo on AWS’s aggressive courting of the oil and gas industry–only made Cunningham and the other Amazonians, a group called Amazon Employees for Climate Justice, more determined.

 At a press conference featuring dozens of employees following Wednesday’s shareholder meeting, Rajit Iftikhar, a software engineer, described the ways a warming climate was accelerating cyclones and flooding in his ancestral country of Bangladesh, where his uncle and aunts live.
 “As people who now live in a position of privilege, it is our responsibility to speak for the people who aren’t at the table,” he said.

-The company says it will release its carbon footprint “later this year.”
-“Amazon’s sustainability team is using a science-based approach to develop data and strategies to ensure a rigorous approach to our sustainability work,” the company said in a statement, adding that it has a “long term commitment to powering our global infrastructure using 100% renewable energy.”
-The employees have asked Amazon to set a date for that goal, divest from fossil fuels, and reach zero emissions by 2050.
+Amazon says it will release its carbon footprint numbers “later this year.”
+“Amazon’s sustainability team is using a science-based approach to develop data and strategies to ensure a rigorous approach to our sustainability work,” it said in a statement, adding that Amazon has a “long term commitment to powering our global infrastructure using 100% renewable energy.”
+(The other elephant in the room is AWS, which most of the internet relies upon for cloud services, and for which Amazon relies heavily on fossil fuels.)
+The employees have asked Amazon to set a date for its goal, divest from fossil fuels, and reach zero emissions by 2050.

 Day One is always tomorrow

-When Bezos finally appeared for a Q&A session at the end, he faced two questions on sustainability.
+When Bezos finally appeared for a Q&A session at the end of the shareholder meeting, he faced two questions on sustainability.
 “It’s hard to find an issue that’s more important than climate change.
 The science is super-compelling on this.
 There’s no doubt about it,” he said, but made no new commitments.
 He cited a number of ongoing projects.
 “There are a lot of initiatives underway, and we’re not done,” he said.
 “We’ll think of more, we’re very inventive.”

+Again, Bezos dodges the question doesn't answer our very direct question.
+Piecemeal projects do not add up to a comprehensive, effective climate plan to address the climate crisis.
+Our letter calls out the "solar panel" stat.
+It is *not* leadership: https://t.co/bEmqgGjd5q https://t.co/slCvG4MhAw

 A number of other worker movements are afoot, some of which were on display outside the meeting, on the street: Unionized pilots for carriers that deliver packages marched for improved working conditions next to security guard contractors who are fighting to unionize.
 Activists opposed to Amazon’s facial recognition software–which is being used by police departments and the FBI and has been pitched for immigration enforcement–held a sign that said “NO TECH FOR ICE.”
 Housing and homeless advocates handed out fliers asking Amazon to do more to help low-income people in its hometown.